 In every district of a Province, there is a Court of District Judge which is the principal court of original jurisdiction in civil matters.

 Besides the Court of District Judge, there are courts of Civil Judges.
-Civil Judges function under the supervision and control of District Judge and all matters of civil nature originate in the courts of Judges.
+Civil Judges function under the supervision and control of the District Judge and all matters of civil nature originate in the courts of Judges.
 The District Judge may, however, withdraw any case from any Civil Judge and try it himself.
 Appeals against the judgments and decrees passed by the Civil Judges in cases where the value of the suit does not exceed the specified amount lie to the District Judge.

 In every district, there is a Court of Sessions Judge and Courts of Magistrates.